michael0401/boxspringjs/API.md

 __source([json-object])__

 *Set/get the contents of the document.
 If you supply a JSON object as an argument to `source()`, the contents of the object will be used to extend the document's contents.
-When used this way the document `save()` method can be chained to `source()` to populate the documents content and save it to the server:
+When used this way the document `save()` method can be chained to `source()` to populate the documents content and save it to the server:*

-####Example

 	mydoc.source({'content': 'some-data' }).update(function(err, response) {
 		if (err) {